The Chris Moyles Show: Podcasts

-From July 2011, the podcast was referred to as a Free Download and this was marked by the team on the 24 June 2011 episode.
+From July 2011, the podcast was referred to as a "Free Download" and this was marked by the team on the 24 June 2011 episode.

 The current Radio X show has a podcast available via iTunes and RSS.

 Complaints

-There have been a number of complaints about The Chris Moyles Show.
-These have included complaints of swearing, bullying, racism, homophobia, transphobia and sexism.
+There have been a number of complaints about The Chris Moyles Show on the BBC in the past.
+These have included complaints of swearing, bullying, racism, homophobia and sexism.
 Some of these complaints have been upheld by Ofcom, while others were dismissed.